explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 	Parameters:
 	* width: number representing the width of the lines to be drawn.
 Currently in units of pixels, meaning the output will depend on the user's screen resolution.
-	* color: a hex number or THREE.Color representing the color each point should be.
+	* color: a hex number, THREE.Color, or function representing the color each point should be.
+        If `color` is a number like 0xff0000 or THREE.Color, all points will be that color.
         Alternately, if `color` is a function, the function will be called once per line vertex to determine that point's color.
 Like the `expr` function of a EXP.Transformation(), a color function will be supplied the arguments `(i,t,x,y,z,...otherCoordinates)` and must return either `[r,g,b]` or a `THREE.Color()`.
 	* opacity: number between 0 and 1 representing how transparent the points are.
 1 = fully opaque, 0 = invisible.
     * lineJoinType: either "BEVEL" or "ROUND".
 This determines how the corners of a line are rendered.
 You can also use "round" or "bevel" if lower case is your style.
-It won't really be noticeable unless your line is extremely wide, .
+It won't really be noticeable unless your line is extremely wide or has sharp angles.
 Default: "round".

     Example usage: